DAY TWO | THURSDAY, NOVEMBER 14

 11:30 am Future of Liquid Biopsy from PARADIGM Study to Inform Patient Selection

-• Junpei Soeda Head Japan Medical Affairs, Takeda Pharmaceutical
+• Jumpei Soeda Head Japan Medical Affairs, Takeda Pharmaceutical Co.
+Ltd.

 Synopsis